open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 The first six `#` symbols create a Markdown heading for the requirement section.
-The `requirement: ` string that follows indicates that this particular header is part of a requirement section and not just any Markdown six `#` heading.
+The `requirement: ` string that follows indicates that this particular header is part of a requirement section and not just any Markdown six `#` level heading.
 The following string indicated by `unique_key_indetifier` MUST be unique in the document that contains it.
-The characters that make this string SHOULD only be alphanumeric characters and underscores.
+The characters that make this string MUST only be alphanumeric characters and underscores.

 #### Description Format

-The description of every requirement section MUST be written as a [block quote](https://github.github.com/gfm/#block-quotes) immediately following a requirement section key:
+The description of every requirement section MUST be written as a [block quote](https://github.github.com/gfm/#block-quotes) immediately following a blank line after a requirement section key:

 ```
 > The span MUST have an identifier.